Unparalleled experience in breast fat transfer and natural breast augmentation with fat grafting in Sydney

 Breast fat transfer preparation

-The BRAVA Breast Enhancement and Shaping System was invented by Dr Roger Khouri whom Dr Simone Matousek has visited and learned this revolutionary technique through his operative surgery courses and direct visits to him.
+The first such device was the BRAVA, the Breast Enhancement and Shaping System, invented by Dr Roger Khouri whom Dr Simone Matousek has visited and originally learned fat grafting from.

 Is there anything I can do to ensure better fat graft take?